thelia-modules/Statistic/README.md

+This project as been updated and completed by Romain Petit and Clément Hériter during their internship

+### New features :
+* The period can now be extended to several months, beyond ninety days results will be displayed by weeks.
+* Add possibility to compare statistics from previous year.

 === en_US ===
 # Statistic
 Show statistic of customer, sales and products.
 It also provides the Hook to insert other statistics.